jackowayed/van-ness-to-montgomery/README.md

 Empirically, this hasn't been a problem even running it on Glitch for months;
 There's only hundreds of train runs a day, so that's maybe 100k/year, so a year's data is a few MB.

+It would be straightforward to move into Redis, especially if you don't worry about concurrent updates to the data.